RGProgrammer/OpenglGameEngine/README.md

 -IMGui for UI
 </p>

-<p> The Actors types are defined by inheritance and not components. this approach have been taken to gain the most performance out of the C++ Language. besides if we are are talking about testability and upgradability then components based types are better then following Inheritance approach</p>
+<p> The Actors types are defined by inheritance and not components. this approach have been taken to gain the more performance out of the C++ Language. besides if we are are talking about testability and upgradability then components based types are better then following Inheritance approach</p>